Muterra/doc-golix/spec.md

 # Static binding (GOBS)

 + Preferred stored file extension: no extension
-+ Secondary stored file extension: .guid
++ Secondary stored file extension: .ghid
 + Tertiary stored file extension: .gobs

 GOBS must be stored by a persistence provider until, and only until, they are cleared by a debinding.